laudarch/smsghapi-java/Readme.md

 ## **Installation**

-The SDK can smoothly run on a platform running **JDK 1.1** and above
+The SDK can smoothly run on a platform running **JDK 1.1** and above.
+There are currently two ways of using it:

-To use the SDK all you have to do is to download the **com.smsgh** folder from the repository and all of its contents and add it to your project.
-Also you can download the source code and build it since it is a netbeans project.
+* To use the SDK all you have to do is to download the **com.smsgh** folder from the repository and all of its contents and add it to your project.
+Also you can download the source code and build it with your preferred IDE.
+* Download the binaries from the **bin** folder, unzip it and add it to your project build path and your are good to go.

-## **Usage**
+## **How-To**

 The SDK currently is organized around four main classes: